An improved estimator of Shannon entropy with applications to systems with memory: Entropy estimator

 where the indicator function $I(Z)$ yields $1$ if the event $Z$ is true and $0$ otherwise.

 Finally, we substitute the corrected probabilities into Eq.~\eqref{eq:eHT} to obtain the correlation coverage-adjusted entropy estimator

 As an example, in Fig.~\ref{fig:Hvsn} we show the exact entropy $H_n$ (dashed black line and dots) as a function of the block size for a Markovian ($m=1$) binary process that takes the values $z=0,1$, with transition probabilities $P_0\equiv p(0|0)= P(X_s=0|X_{s-1}=0)=0.7$ and $P_1\equiv p(1|1) = P(X_s=1|X_{s-1}=1)= 0.6$.
 Note that, as expected, $H_n$ is linear from $n\ge 1$.
-To compare with, we also depict the results obtained with the maximum-likelihood estimators given by Eq.~\eqref{eq:HMLE} (green line and dots), the Chao-Shen estimator of Eq.~\eqref{eq:HCS} (blue line and dots) and our coverage-adjusted estimator proposed of Eq.~\eqref{eq:Hnew} (red line and dots), all calculated from a sequence of $N=10^4$ elements generated numerically.
+To compare with, we also depict the results obtained with the maximum-likelihood estimators given by Eq.~\eqref{eq:HMLE} (green line and dots), the Chao-Shen estimator of Eq.~\eqref{eq:HCS} (blue line and dots) and our coverage-adjusted estimator proposed in Eq.~\eqref{eq:Hnew} (red line and dots), all calculated from a sequence of $N=10^4$ elements generated numerically.
 Notably, the proposed estimator performs better than both the MLE and Chao-Shen entropies and perfectly agrees with the exact result for a wide range of block sizes up to $n\lesssim 17$ while the MLE and the Chao-Shen estimators deviate earlier from the exact $H_n$.
 In fact, the MLE estimator provides a good approximation up to a value of $n\lesssim 12$ which is close to the expected limit $n\sim\log(N)/\log(L)\sim 13$, while the validity of the Chao-Shen estimator extends up to $n\lesssim 13$ and our estimator even further.
+In \ref{sec:appC} we present a similar comparison for sequences with memory $2$ and $3$.

 Departures from the exact value will show up only in the extremely undersampled regime ($N_n \ll L^n$).
 In this case, every observation will constitute a different element.
 As a consequence, the sum in Eq.~\eqref{eq:Hnew} will include all blocks in the second part and $\hat{C}^{\CC}_n =1-\sum_{j=1}^{N'_n}\frac{1}{N'_n+j}\simeq 1-\ln(2)\simeq 0.307$, for large $N$.
 The proximity of the computed estimator to this limiting value indicates a largely undersampled sequence and determines the validity of the estimators to the coverage $C_n$.